-A court can impose a prison sentence for very serious cases of intimidation.
+A Court can impose a prison sentence for very serious cases of Intimidation.
 Although, prison sentences do not necessarily have to be served inside a prison.
-The court can allow an person to serve the prison term in the community under an Intensive Correction Order (ICO).
+The Court can allow a person to serve the prison term in the community under an Intensive Correction Order (ICO).

 Our Sydney Criminal Law Team will advise you on the likelihood of a custodial sentence being imposed.

 Why should I choose Australian Criminal and Family Lawyers?

 Our highly experienced Sydney criminal defence lawyers are experts at dealing with Intimidation charges.